Donald Trump’s Campaign Reportedly Audits Finances After Demotion Of Brad Parscale, Known For Lavish Lifestyle

 Donald Trump’s campaign is reportedly taking a deep dive into its finances after the demotion of now-former campaign manager Brad Parscale, who was known for his lavish lifestyle and loose spending habits.

-The Trump campaign announced this week that Parscale was being moved out of his role as head of the campaign and into a role where he will be working on data collection, which was his forte during the 2016 election.
-While the Trump campaign said there was no connection between Parscale’s demotion and the decision to run an audit of its finances, Republican sources told Business Insider that it was indeed about Parscale.
+The Trump campaign announced this week that Parscale was being moved into a role where he will be working on data collection, which was his forte during the 2016 election.
+While they said there was no connection between his demotion and the decision to run an audit of its finances, Republican sources told Business Insider that the audit was indeed about the former manager.

-The report claimed that Trump grew “p*ssed” after a report that Parscale had chosen to run the campaign from a poolside location in Florida, leading to a “full autopsy” of campaign finances.
-Other reports had pointed to Parscale’s spending as a potential liability for Trump, as well as his inexperience in leading a national campaign.
+The report claimed that Trump grew “p*ssed” after a report that Parscale had chosen to run the campaign from a poolside location in Florida, leading to a “full autopsy” of the finances.
+Other reports pointed to Parscale’s spending as a potential liability for Trump, as well as his inexperience in leading a national campaign.

 As The Daily Beast added, Parscale had gained a reputation for his love of expensive items.